SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 In this case `Identity and Access Management (IAM)` is a global service so do not worry in what region you are in.
 However, be sure you are in us-east-1 (N. Virginia) for most of the purposes of this project.
 Though some AWS Services are global, among those `Identity and Access Management (IAM)` and `S3` others like `EventBridge`, `CloudWatch`, `SNS Topics`, and `Lambda` is regional .

-### 2 Setting up a Role "AutoTaggingMasterLambda" in ReceiverAccount with the appropiate policies attached to ensure that it can execute basic Lambda functions and is able to assume a role in linked account called "AutoTaggingExecuteLambda"
+ ### 2 Setting up the primary Role "AutoTaggingMasterLambda" in ReceiverAccount to execute basic Lambda functions, to and to assume the role "AutoTaggingExecuteLambda"in linked account
 Create a role in *Receiver Accoun*t that has enough permissions to execute the lambda auto-tagging function and to assume the tag creation role in *Linked Account*.
 Follow the steps:
 Create a Policy **"AssumeLinkedRolePolicy"** to allow AutoTaggingMasterLambda role in receiver account  to assume any role named AWSLambdaBasicExecutionRole in any *Linked account *